 The fair value of the employee share based payment is determined using the Black Scholes model on the date of grant.
-No new grants have been issued during the year ended March 31, 2023 and March 31, 2022.
+No new grants have been issued during the year ended March 31, 2024 and March 31, 2023.

-Particulars As at March 31, 2023 As at March 31, 2022 Note 16 - Other equity (a) General reserve This reserve is created by an appropriation from one component of equ (generally retained earnings) to another, not being an item of Oth er 181.53 Comprehensive Income.
-The same can be utilised by the Company accordance with the provisions of the Companies Act, 2013. in (b) Securities premium This reserve represents the premium on issue of shares and can be utilise in accordance with the provisions of the Companies Act, 2013.
-721.29 ed 721.29 (c) Retained earnings Retained earnings represents the cumulative undistributed profits of the Company and can be utilised in accordance with the provisions of the Companies Act, 2013.
-3,606.71 (d) Share options outstanding amount Share option outstanding account relates to the share options grante by the Company to its employees under its employee share option plo These will be transferred to retained earnings after the exercise/forfeitu of the underlying options. in.
-114.51 (e) Treasury Shares Represents the outstanding number of shares options which are yet to be exercised by the employees to whom those share options have begranted.
-(280.34) (f) Agro Tech ESOP Trust (ATET reserve) Represents the profit/loss earned by the Agro Tech ESOP trust on exercing the share options and on disposal of forfeited share options.
-42.50 se 23.99 (g) Foreign currency translation reserve This reserve contains balance of foreign exchange differences fro translation of financial statements of the Group's foreign subsidiaries arising at time of consolidation of such subsidiaries.
-Exchange difference accounted in this reserve are reclassified to profit or loss on the disposal the foreign subsidiaries. ng es 9.74 Total 4,617.08 4,377.43
+Particulars As at March 31, 2024 As at March 31, 2023 Note 16 - Other equity (a) General reserve 296.04 243.61 This reserve is created by an appropriation from one component of equi (generally retained earnings) to another, not being an item of Oth Comprehensive Income.
+The same can be utilised by the Company accordance with the provisions of the Companies Act, 2013. er (b) Securities premium 721.29 721.29 This reserve represents the premium on issue of shares and can be utilise in accordance with the provisions of the Companies Act, 2013. ed (c) Retained earnings 3,693.19 3,662.85 Retained earnings represents the cumulative undistributed profits of the Company and can be utilised in accordance with the provisions of the Companies Act, 2013. (d) Share options outstanding amount - 52.43 Share option outstanding account relates to the share options granted by the Company to its employees under its employee share option plathese will be transferred to retained earnings after the exercise/forfeitu of the underlying options. n. (e) Treasury Shares - (96.89) Represents the outstanding number of shares options which are yet to be exercised by the employees to whom those share options have bee granted. (f) Agro Tech ESOP Trust (ATET reserve) 57.97 42.50 Represents the profit/loss earned by the Agro Tech ESOP trust on exercise of the share options and on disposal of forfeited share options. se (g) Foreign currency translation reserve (9.66) (8.71) This reserve contains balance of foreign exchange differences fro translation of financial statements of the Group's foreign subsidiaries arising at time of consolidation of such subsidiaries.
+Exchange difference accounted in this reserve are reclassified to profit or loss on the disposal the foreign subsidiaries. ng es Total 4,758.83 4,617.08